-Verizon Home Internet is a fixed-location residential service with both 5G and LTE options.
+Verizon Home Internet is a fixed-location 5G residential service.
 Potential customers must have a qualifying address to sign up.

-Verizon Home Internet currently offers LTE and 5G plans.
+Verizon Home Internet currently offers 5G plans at different speed tiers and no longer offers LTE plans.
+Plan availability depends on the qualifying address - not all plans are available at every address.
 Prices vary depending on whether the plan is bundled with a phone line or standalone and whether autopay is enabled.

 Currently Available Plans: